CumulusNetworks/docs/content/cumulus-linux/Layer-3/Protocol-Independent-Multicast---PIM.md

 When PIM is configured on an interface, `PIM Hello` messages are sent to the link local multicast group 224.0.0.13.
-Any other router configured with PIM on the segment that hears the PIM Hello messages builds a PIM neighbor with the sending device.
+Any other router configured with PIM on the segment that hears the PIM Hello messages build a PIM neighbor with the sending device.

 {{%notice note%}}